Mitigating the Influence of Distractor Tasks in LMs with Prior-Aware Decoding: Results

-The results of the comparisons are recorded in Table \ref{table:results}.
-We also give a graphical representation in Figure \ref{fig:results-pairs}.
-Notably, extrapolating from the stripped prompt with $\alpha=2$ gives better performance than the baseline on 41 of the 44 cases considered.
-The difference in mean completion across all tasks and models between $\alpha=2$ and $\alpha=0$ (the baseline) is 30\%pt.
-For $\alpha=1$ it is 17.3\%pt.
+The comparisons are recorded in Table \ref{table:results}, with a graphical representation in Figure \ref{fig:results-pairs}.
+Notably, extrapolating with $\alpha=2$ outperforms the baseline in 41/44 cases, with a 30 percentage point (\%pt) mean completion improvement across all tasks and models.
+For $\alpha=1$, the improvement is 17.3\%pt.

 As Figure \ref{fig:results-pairs} shows, in many cases our method causes models to double the proportion of tasks they complete.
 This is not properly reflected by the mean: If we instead consider the number of tasks from a given dataset completed by a given model, we find the median percentage increase at $\alpha=2$ compared to the baseline is 40\%, and for $\alpha=1$ compared to the baseline it is 27\%.